California Privacy Rights Act

 Racial or ethnic origin

 Mail, email, or tet messages content not directed to us

 You have certain choices regarding your personal information, as described below.

-You have the right to request, twice in a 12-month period, that we disclose to you the personal information we have collected, used, disclosed and sold about you during the past 12 months.
+Access: You have the right to request, twice in a 12-month period, that we disclose to you the personal information we have collected, used, shared and sold (if any) about you during the past 12 months.
 You may request information predating this period and we must provide it as long as obtaining the information is possible and does not require a disproportionate effort.

-Opt-Out of Sale or Share: You have the right to opt-out of the sale of your personal information.
+Opt-Out of Sale or Share: You have the right to opt-out of the sale or share of your personal information.

 Please understand that we cannot delete personal information in those situations where our retention is required for Business Purposes as detailed above.
 In these situations, we will retain your information in accordance with our records retention program and securely delete it at the end of the retention period.